 Tongue cancer can originate in the forward portion of the tongue (squamous cell cancer of the oral tongue) or at the rear part of the tongue (squamous cell cancer at the base of the tongue or oropharyngeal cancer).
 The characteristics of these two types of cancers are distinct.

 In comparison to other types of cancers, oral cancers occur rarely; they contribute to only three percent of all cancers.

 The exact cause of tongue and buccal mucosa cancer is not known.
 However, several factors can increase the risk of this cancer.
 Some of these factors include:

 Usually, a pinkish-red sore at the side of the tongue that does not heal over time is the first sign of squamous cell carcinoma of the tongue.
 In most cases, this sore may bleed if touched or bitten.

 In the case of buccal mucosal cancer, no symptoms appear in the early stages.
 The following are the symptoms that occur in later stages:

 The tests and procedures given below are used to detect and diagnose tongue and buccal mucosa cancer:

-Physical exam: Inside the mouth and back of the throat is examined by the doctor to check the location and size of the tumor.
-The nose, ears and neck may also be examined to know if the tumor has spread to the nearby tissues and organs.
+Physical exam: Inside the mouth and back of the throat are examined by the doctor to check the location and size of the tumor.
+The nose, ears, and neck may also be examined to know if the tumor has spread to the nearby tissues and organs.

 Fine needle aspiration biopsy: For this procedure, a thin needle is placed in the mouth and the cells are suctioned.
 These cells are examined under a microscope to check if the lump is cancerous.